 The Wrong Words looks at two contestants’ relationship after the songwriting competition.
 Which two contestants?
 I’ll never tell!
 (That’s not true.
 I’ll totally tell…when it’s time. *insert evil laugh*)

 Though this book will not be titled Water Novel, water is totally in it and it will be a novel.
 I’ve been dreaming about these characters for years.
 It’s almost through percolating, and I’m excited about finally writing it!
 (I wish I could put a happy dance gif here, but it will mess up my aesthetics.)

 Charles Bukowski said, “Poetry is what happens when nothing else can.”

 I feel you, Bukowski.

 I can only muster a few finger twitches during tough life moments.
 I find solace in those spasms, and sometimes, they even form book-like shapes.
 The contents of this book are bone-deep, and provide an insight into my life that I’m not always comfortable sharing.
 But that’s where you come in.
-The vulnerability is worth it if you find communion with a fellow fighter, company in the dark times, and courage because healing is real; though, it doesn’t feel like it sometimes.
+The vulnerability is worth it if you find communion with a fellow fighter, company in the dark times, and courage to deal.

 To be announced…